sytabaresa/kingly/README.md

 What is state?

-- A function `f` is a relation in which each input is related to exactly one output.
+- A function `f` is a relation in which an input is related to exactly one output.
 - The set of inputs for a function is called its domain.
 The corresponding set of outputs is called its codomain.
 - A pure function `f` is a function so that `output = f(input)` and `f` will always return the same output for the same input.
 - In the frame of this documentation, we call **state** the extra variable (when it exists) which allows to write an impure function `f` so that  `output= f(input)` as a pure function `g` so that `output = g(input, state)`.
-Translating this to a sequence, we have `On+1 = g(In+1, Sn)`.
+Translating this to a sequence, we have `(On+1,Sn+1) = g(In+1, Sn)`.
 Translating this RxJs terminology, we derive the `scan` operator.
 In Redux terminology, we derive a reducer.
 In Haskell terminology we derive the state monad.

-Now let's consider the a read function from a database :
+This state variable does not always exist.
+Let's consider a read function from a database :

-`users = f(criteria)` where `f = select user from USER_TABLE where user_type = 'criteria'`.
+- `users = f(criteria)` where `f = select user from USER_TABLE where user_type = 'criteria'`.

   `f` is impure and can be associated a pure function `g`, with `users = g(criteria, user_table)`. where `user_table` is an array and `USER_TABLE` is a table in the database, and every time the `USER_TABLE` changes, the `user_table` array reflects those changes timely and faithfully.
-  Note that considering `users = g(criteria, database_driver)`
-  does not make `g` a pure function.
-The database driver is a necessary dependency to actually read the content of the database but a change in the database means that the `g` function will return a different value hence `g` remains impure.
+  (Note that considering `users = g(criteria, database_driver)` does not make `g` a pure function.
+The database driver is a necessary dependency to actually read the content of the database but a change in the database means that the `g` function will return a different value hence `g` remains impure).

   Note also that in the case of a remote database, the 'timely and faithfully' requirement cannot be fulfilled.

-  In short, we actually cannot express that read function as a pure function in the case of remote database, but we can express a closely related pure function which reads from a local COPY of that table in the remote database.
+  In short, we actually cannot express that read function as a pure function in the case of remote database, so the state variable in this case does not exist.
+However, we can express a closely related pure function which reads from a local COPY of that table in the remote database.

 - TODO : introduce live queries, versioning, append-only database